sjmcpherson/Front-End-Developer-Learnings/README.md

 <li>&lt;script&gt;tags block parallel downloads, put them last so other resources can be downloaded first</li>
 <li>Defer Parsing of scripts that are not called at statup.</li>
 <li>Async Loading via Lab.js or the async attribute for the script tag (IE9 & below don’t support)</li>
+<li>Avoid excess Style Recalculation which occurs when manipulating the DOM with javascript</li>
 </ul>

 <h2>Javascript/jQuery Coding Tips</h2>